 There is a part of me that dreams of being Ina Garten, and roasting a chicken on a weekly basis.
 I’ve tried roasting a whole chicken a few times.
 Let’s just say I’m still perfecting the recipe (aka I can never get it right).
 But I do think we all need a go to chicken recipe.
 An Ole Stand By that just works.
 Something I can make and then add to any meal.
 This is that recipe for me.
 Using Dijon mustard and whatever dried herbs are in my pantry I make a mustardy paste type mixture that gets slathered all over the chicken.
 If you’re feeling a little spicy, add some crushed red pepper.
 Breasts or thighs work, but I love how crispy chicken thighs get in the cast iron skillet.
+Need to get these together ahead of time?
+Throw everything in a food storage bag, smoosh it around, and let it sit in the fridge overnight.

 These go great over a salad, shredded and put on tacos, next to some roasted veggies, mixed into a frittata.
 Whatever your little heart desires.
 They are so dang good, you may be like Lucy, my 6 year old, and sing “PRAISE THE LORD” when you take your first bite.
 We may be dramatic here, but we know what’s good!

-- 6 skinless chicken thighs (however many come in a package…6 is not a magic number).
+- 6 skinless chicken thighs however many come in a package…6 is not a magic number.

 - 3 tbsp Dijon mustard